udtejax-jewelry/background-remover/README.md

-Jewelry Tools (Gemini + Rembg)
+# 💎 Jewelry Tools (Gemini + Rembg)

-Two-in-one Streamlit app for jewelry image workflows:
+A dual-purpose **Streamlit app** for jewelry image workflows:

-Background Remover
+1. **Background Remover**

-Optional Step-1: uses Gemini 2.5 Flash to place the jewelry on a solid, high-contrast background (preview only).
+   - Optional **Step-1:** Uses **Gemini 2.5 Flash** to replace the background with a solid, high-contrast color (preview only).

-Step-2: runs a robust cutout pipeline (Rembg + band-trimap + guided/CF matting + pearl-safe hole punch) to produce a clean transparent PNG.
+   - **Step-2:** Runs a robust cutout pipeline (Rembg + band-trimap + guided/closed-form matting + pearl-safe cleanup) to produce a clean **transparent PNG**.

-Jewelry Placer (WIP)
+2. **Jewelry Placer** *(Work-In-Progress)*

-Placeholder tab for future features.
+   - Placeholder tab for upcoming features.

-The app is gated by a lightweight email/password login.
+The app is access-controlled via a lightweight email/password authentication system.

+---

-✨ Features
+## ✨ Features

-High-contrast pre-step (Gemini) for near “one-click” results on tricky metals/pearls.

-Rembg (IS-Net/U²-Net family) for strong initial alpha.

-Band-trimap refinement with Guided Filter (safe) or Closed-Form Matting (precise).

-Pearl-safe hole punch: opens loops/ball centers without deleting bright beads.
+- 🪄 **High-contrast background preview** powered by Gemini 2.5 Flash.
+- 🎯 **Accurate cutouts** with IS-Net / U²-Net models via Rembg.
+- 🔍 **Refinement controls:** guided or closed-form matting.
+- ⚪ **Pearl-safe hole punch** — protects bright beads or hollow loops.

-Interactive sliders for thresholds, hole size, edge dehalo, and softness.
+- ⚙️ Interactive sliders for trimap, smoothing, dehalo, and edge softness.

-Batch upload, preview, and download final transparent PNGs.
+- 🖼️ Batch upload, preview, and transparent PNG download.

-Simple Auth: whitelisted emails + shared password.
+- 🔐 Authentication via whitelisted company emails + shared password.

+---

-🗂 Project Structure
+## 🗂️ Project Structure

-.
-├─ background_remover.py     # Streamlit app (includes auth + both tabs)
-├─ requirements.txt          # Python dependencies
-├─ .env                      # (optional) holds GEMINI_API_KEY for local dev
-└─ README.md
+---

-🔐 Authentication
+## 🔐 Authentication

-Allowed emails (case-insensitive local part, strict domain match)
+> ⚠️ *This is a simple in-app login intended for internal/company use only.

-Note: This is an app-level gate intended for internal usage.
-For sensitive deployments, switch to a proper auth solution (OAuth/SSO, Streamlit Teams access control, etc.).
+> For production security, switch to OAuth, SSO, or Streamlit Teams access control.*

+---

-🧰 Requirements
+## 🧰 Requirements

-See requirements.txt:
+Add the following to your `requirements.txt`:

 altair==5.5.0
 annotated-types==0.7.0